jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions-generated.md

 ## syntax of the operation to get the `proxy-server` attribute of the `microprofile-lra-participant` subsystem
 Can you get the proxy-server attribute of the microprofile-lra-participant subsystem?
 Can you get the proxy server attribute of the microprofile lra participant subsystem?
+## syntax of the operation to get the `microprofile-metrics-smallrye` subsystem
+Can you get the microprofile-metrics-smallrye subsystem?
+Can you get the microprofile-metrics-smallrye?
+Can you retrieve all the attributes of the microprofile-metrics-smallrye subsystem?
 ## syntax of the operation to get the `exposed-subsystems` attribute of the `microprofile-metrics-smallrye` subsystem
 Can you get the exposed-subsystems attribute of the microprofile-metrics-smallrye subsystem?
 Can you get the exposed subsystems attribute of the microprofile metrics smallrye subsystem?